node-hid/node-hid/README.md

 ```
 device.write([0x00, 0x01, 0x01, 0x05, 0xff, 0xff]);
 ```

-#### Sending Feature report
-To send to a particular HID feature report, include report_id as first byte of array.
+Notes:
+- The `write()` method sends OUTPUT reports.
+To send Feature reports, see the `sendFeatureReport()` method below.
+- Some devices use reportIds for OUTPUT reports.
+If that is the case, the first byte of the array to `write()` should be the reportId.

 ## Complete API